Topographic-Robot/Project-STAR-Documentation/project_overview.rst

 ------------

 Anything inside of the Topographic-Robot is free and open source.
-You can find the source code in various repos on the `organization <https://github.com/orgs/Topographic-Robot/repositories>`__.
+You can find the source code in various repositories on the `organization <https://github.com/orgs/Topographic-Robot/repositories>`__.
 Any issue or feature request can be posted on the GitHub issue tracker for their corresponding repository.
-Internally Jira is used to manage features, issues, sprints, the backlog and many other things.
+Internally, Jira is used to manage features, issues, sprints, the backlog, and many other things.
 This means not everything on Jira will be attached to GitHub.
-However, all of the code documentation, and the progression of development will be shown.
+However, all of the code documentation and the progression of development will be shown.

 License
 -------

 Everything within the organization is released under the `MIT License <https://github.com/Topographic-Robot/Documentation/blob/main/LICENSE>`__.
-If there is a repository that includes a different license such as a library thats not internally made by us then that license takes precedence.
-If there is ever a repository that is made by us and doesn’t explicitly include a license then know it is still released under the MIT License.
+If there is a repository that includes a different license, such as a library that’s not internally made by us, then that license takes precedence.
+If there is ever a repository that is made by us and doesn’t explicitly include a license, then know it is still released under the MIT License.